Can an HOA Prohibit Rentals in Florida?

 What Are the Penalties for Renting Out Your Unit?

 Your HOA may bear the right to enter your unit to determine if you are breaking the rules by renting it out.
 You could face a civil penalty if you do not follow the rules of your HOA in renting your unit.
 If your HOA prohibits rentals or you did not obey one of its restrictions, the HOA will have the right to penalize you.
 You may have to pay a fine to the HOA and cease the activity in question immediately.
 You may also lose the right to use facility amenities, such as a community pool or gym, until you pay your fine.
 You could even face a lawsuit brought against you by the HOA and/or a lien against your property.

 Although a homeowners association has the right to prohibit or restrict rentals in Florida, it can only do so if it has a legitimate reason.
 Anything an HOA does must meet the definition of reasonable under Florida law.
 If the HOA does not have a reasonable or valid reason to prohibit rentals or deny a renter, it may not have the right to do so.
 If you receive a notice from your HOA that you cannot rent your unit out, therefore, speak to a Tampa insurance attorney to discuss your ownership rights.

-An attorney in Tampa, Florida can determine whether your HOA’s rental restrictions or prohibition meet the state’s definition of reasonable.
+An insurance claims attorney in Florida can determine whether your HOA’s rental restrictions or prohibition meet the state’s definition of reasonable.
 If not, your lawyer can help you go up against your homeowners association in an attempt to change the rule.
 A lawyer can also help you take action against an HOA that engages in illegal activity, such as conducting a background check and denying a prospective tenant based on race or gender.
 Work with an attorney for assistance dealing with an HOA’s rental restrictions in Tampa.